-Providing Caring & Personalized Probate Services in Richardson, TX
+Providing Caring & Personalized Probate Services in Plano, TX

 When a family member passes away in Texas, their estate must typically go through the probate process to properly distribute their assets do beneficiaries, as well as pay necessary taxes.
 However, probate can be complex and lengthy legal process, whether the deceased individual has a will or certain family members wish to contest the validity of the will.
 It is imperative to hire an experienced probate lawyer to protect your rights and your loved one’s wishes.